 This is important because, once you measure your carbon footprint, you can use it to compare and hopefully reduce your carbon output.
-According to the Energy Saving Trust, domestic properties account for 30% of the CO2 produced each year, so less CO2 from households will make a big difference to our overall carbon footprint.
+According to government data, residential properties accounted for 17% of the CO2 produced in 2022, so lower CO2 production from households will make a big difference to our overall carbon footprint.

 There are some common tips and tricks that can help you make a quick and lasting dent:

 The home is often where you can make the largest impact on your carbon footprint.